 In order for students to successfully complete the Columbia Basin College Nursing Assistant (NA 100) course work, they will have to pass the class and all required competencies.
-Students that successfully complete these requirements will receive a Certification of Completion issued by DSHS, notation posted to their CBC transcript, and will be eligible to take the NNAAP exam.
+Students that successfully complete these requirements will receive a Certification of Completion issued by DSHS, notation posted to their CBC transcript, and will be eligible to take the NNAAP exam and apply for licensure as an NA-C.